Employment Lawyers in Georgia - Support for Companies and Workers

 Upon signing the contract, the employer is also required to inform the worker about the principle of equal treatment which is one of the most important provided by the Georgian Employment Code.

-If you are a first-time investor in this country and need guidance on the Labor Code
+If you are a first-time investor in this country and need guidance on the Labor Code, you can rely on the expertise of our employment lawyers in Georgia.

 The labor contract and the minimum provisions it must contain